 - Countertop or desk inside the building to allow people to fill out paperwork, use a computer, etc.

 - Surveillance and monitoring equipment, such as video camera monitors or walk talkies are very common for maintaining guard booth security.

 - A wireless router or booster to ensure quality internet access in and around the booth.

 Optional Features Specifically Related to the Bathroom

 In addition to the basic add-ons to your booth, adding some extras can make your guard house that much more comfortable during their shift.
-You may want to consider the following items that are specific to the restroom portion of your small guard building:
+You may want to consider some customizable options for the restroom portion of your small guard building:

 - Partitions to separate sink area from a toilet, or to separate off more than one toilet.